ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 };
 ```

-The `foreach` statement can be used on an instance of this record as follows:
+The `foreach` statement can be used with an instance of this record as follows:

 ```ballerina
     foreach field, value in person {